 The 2022 exhibition, Becoming Weatherwise: A History of Climate Science in America, explores the questions and methods that have driven the study of weather and climate in the Western world from the mid-18th century through today.

-At the American Philosophical Society Museum, visitors will see exhibitions drawn from the Society’s renowned collections that trace American history and science from the Founding Fathers to the digital age.
+Philosophical Hall, adjacent to Independence Hall, has been the home of the American Philosophical Society since 1789.
+In its Museum, visitors will see exhibitions drawn from the Society’s renowned collections that trace American history and science from the Founding Fathers to the digital age.